 And here's what a right-aligned image looks like:

 You don't have to assign the same alignment to all the images on a page; one could be left-aligned and one could be right-aligned.

 Note: Please convert Microsoft Word documents to PDFs whenever possible.
 To save a document as a .pdf, open the document in Word, select Save As, and choose .pdf from the Save as type drop-down menu.
 If you're using a Mac, open the document in Word, select Print, and click the PDF button in the lower left-hand corner of the print dialog box.
 Then click Save as PDF.

 1. In the body area, type a description of the document you want to link to.

 3. Click the globe icon in the text editor toolbar.
 If you hover over the icon, the word "Link" will appear.

-4. Click the “Browse Server” button:
+4. Change the "Link Type" to "Url" and click the "Browse Server" button:

 5. This will open a view of the file system on your website.